 Barry’s Biographical Information

 Barry K. Weinhold received his Ph.
 D. in Counseling Psychology (an A.P.A.
 Approved Program) in 1968 from the University of Minnesota.
 He taught at Ohio University and was the Counseling Center Director and professor at the University of Wisconsin at Green Bay.
 In 1971, he began teaching at Colorado at Colorado Springs where he founded the Counseling and Human Services Program.
 After teaching for over 30 years at UCCS, he retired as Professor Emeritus in 2001.
 He currently serves as CPDC’s Continuing Education Director, and also co-directs the Colorado Institute For Conflict Resolution & Creative Leadership (CICRCL), which he and Janae co-founded in 1986.
 Barry has been a licensed psychologist in the state of Colorado since 1976 and has a small private practice specializing in working with men.
 He also serves as a Core Faculty member at the Intercultural Open University Foundation, an internationally accredited doctoral program, where he advises doctoral students.

-Barry is the author or co-author of over 53 books and he has made over 100 presentations at professional conferences.
-His latest book is The Servant Leader, and the co-authored, Betrayal and the Path of the Heart.
-Both books are available from Amazon in e-book and print formats.
-The Servant Leader book is the first in a Real Men Series.
+Barry is the author or co-author of over 66 books and he has made over 100 presentations at professional conferences.
+His latest book is The Wise Elder, and the co-authored, Betrayal and the Path of the Heart.
+All of his books are available from Amazon in e-book and print formats.
+The Male Mother book is the first in a four-book Real Men Series.
 The other books in the Series are the Servant Leader, The Wise Elder and The Open-Hearted Lover.
 This series offers support to men wishing to develop the often-ignored feminine side of their personality.
 His previous books are about developmental trauma, conflict resolution, family counseling, codependency, counterdependency, and his Twisted Beliefs Series, a four book series about how people form their values and beliefs and what causes them to become twisted.

 At CPDC, Barry serves as the NBCC Continuing Education Director and co-leads the Trauma-Informed Care Practitioner Training.